vlaunyc/js-object-oriented-classes-readme/README.md

 Instead of our `User` constructor function, we now have a `class User`.
 Within the body of the class, we can define a special function named `constructor` which is run each time a new object is initialized from the User class.
 In the end, we still instantiate a `new User` the same way.

 We also define our `sayHello` function directly in the body of the class.
 However, unlike defining it in the constructor function, we can verify that `sayHello` is defined on the User prototype by examining `User.prototype`.
+Also notice that we no longer write the word `function` when defining a method on a JavaScript class.

-## ES6 Class Inheritance With extends
+## ES2015 Class Inheritance With extends

-We can also easily inherit from ES6 classes.
+We can also easily inherit from ES2015 classes.
 Inheritance is used when we would like to reuse the same functionality from a previously defined class, but would like to extend that classes functionality.

 For example, say we want to create a `Teacher` class, such that objects initialized from the Teacher class will inherit the same methods declared on the `User` class.
 We can just define a new class and use the `extends` keyword.